-The successful implementation of 5G services, for example, and the resulting densification of the network, will demand all of the following: (i) increased access to utility poles and support structure; (ii) increased access to Ethernet backhaul (likely over fiber), which in turn requires (iii) increased access to underground conduit.
-In addition, success will also depend on access to public streets and utility easements, and consequently on municipal permitting, and ability to overcome potential neighborhood opposition.125
+to underground conduit.
+In addition, success will also depend on access to public streets and utility easements, and consequently on municipal permitting, and ability to overcome potential neighborhood opposition.363

-As much promise as 5G and other cutting edge technologies offer, the Commission must be careful to distinguish between actual deployed facilities and merely theoretical or potential facilities in evaluating the market today.
+As much promise as 5G and other cutting edge technologies offer, the Commission must be careful to distinguish between actual deployed facilities and merely theoretical or potentional facilities in evaluating the market today.